 How To Tell If Red Onion Is Bad

-Red onions are also more prone to show black, mushy areas if they are far gone.
+Red onions are also more prone to show black and brown spots and mushy areas if they are far gone.

 How To Properly Store Onions To Prevent Them From Spoiling

-Onions shouldn’t be stored inside the fridge.
+While onions like cool dry places, they shouldn’t be stored inside the refrigerator.
 The moisture inside the fridge gives the onions moist spots and softens their texture extremely quickly.

 Fresh onions, like leeks, chives, and green onions, can be stored inside the fridge.
 These are more herbaceous than vegetable-like.

-Onions can be frozen in many shapes and forms.
+Yes, you can store onions in the freezer using a few methods for long term storage.
 However, if you plan on freezing fresh onions, keep in mind that their texture will NEVER be the same again.

 Like with all fresh produce, once you thaw the ingredients, ice crystals completely ruin the onions’ texture.
 This also simultaneously causes some flavor, aromas, and, of course, nutrients to leech out.